TheZoraiz/ascii-image-converter/README.md

 #### --threshold

-Set threshold value to compare when converting each pixel into a dot.
+Set threshold value to compare for braille art when converting each pixel into a dot.
 Value must be between 0 and 255.

 Example:
 ```